IrvanBola/IrvanBola/README.md

 <br>

-- Currently studying the 9th semester of software development
+- Currently studying the 9th quarter of software development
 - Learning Web Development by Self
 - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/0xabdulkhalid)